North Korea's Kim "blocked the howling wind of history"

 Of his death, the official KCNA news agency said: "In the morning of December 17 when he was on the train to make a journey of field guidance for the people the temperature was 4-7 degrees centigrade lower than the average, scoring the lowest this winter."

-The day earlier, it said: "In East and West Seas, the wind blew 10-15 meters per second, causing the waves to rise up to 2-3 meters."
+The day earlier, it said: "In East and West Seas, the wind blew 10-15 metres per second, causing the waves to rise up to 2-3 metres."

 KCNA said that Kim Jong-il, who foreign media and intelligence reports have linked with an opulent lifestyle, "worked hard day and night, having uncomfortable sleep and taking rice-balls" while serving his nation.